Dr. Lauren Elder, PhD, ABPP (she/her)

 EXECUTIVE FUNCTIONING & PARENTING COACH

-Kayleigh takes a holistic approach to each client’s physical and mental health.
+Kayleigh is a certified coach, doula, and trained tutor with a major in psychology.
+She takes a holistic approach to each client’s physical and mental health.
 She helps clients identify their foundational and personal setbacks.
 Together, they strategize by navigating learning preferences and strengths.
 Kayleigh teaches life skills that build confidence to face everyday challenges.
 She supports her clients by recognizing their innate goodness and natural talents as well as encouraging them to unmask and discover their authentic selves.

 Identities: Heteroflexible marriage, Mother of four young children